History of Berlin

 In 1871 the German states defeated the French troops in the Franco-Prussian War and the German Empire was founded, and the federal state of Brandenburg was governed once again by Prussia.
 Berlin became the capital of the new Prussian Empire.

-As capital of the Empire, Berlin grew exponentially, and its population grew from 825,000 in 1871 to nearly 2,000,000 in 1990 and to 4,000,000 in 1925.
+As the capital of the Empire, Berlin grew exponentially, and its population grew from 825,000 in 1871 to nearly 2,000,000 in 1990 and to 4,000,000 in 1925.
 The city became a worldwide cultural, architectonic and financial reference point and turned into the leading nation in continental Europe.

-Meanwhile France began to rise as a powerful nation due to its empire in Africa and Asia.
+Meanwhile, France began to rise as a powerful nation due to its empire in Africa and Asia.
 Both countries were worried about the prospect of another Franco-Prussian War and tried to get as many allies as possible on their sides.
 Thus, the continent was divided into two hostile alliances with the Triple Entente (France, Russia and Great Britain) on one side and the Triple Alliance (Germany, Italy and Austria-Hungary) on the other.
 The animosity between both alliances was the greatest factor in the uprising of World War I.

 Berlin and World War I

 The First World War broke out in 1914 when Archduke Franz Ferdinand of Austria was killed.
 Consequently, Austria-Hungary gave the Kingdom of Serbia an ultimatum.
-This set-in motion one of the most devastating global wars between the Allies and the Central Powers of Germany and Austria-Hungary.
+This set in motion one of the most devastating global wars between the Allies and the Central Powers of Germany and Austria-Hungary.

-The allies defeated Germany and Austria-Hungary in 1918, and the peace was signed on 11 November 1918.
+The Allies defeated Germany and Austria-Hungary in 1918, and the peace was signed on 11 November 1918.

 Between 1919 and 1933, the German state was designated Weimar Republic.
 In 1933, Chancellor Adolf Hitler was given the power to execute laws without the approval of the Reichstag with the Enabling Act, which ended the Weimar Republic.
 Several years later, World War II broke out.